 Manages the IGS’s Conservation Education Programme to include the delivery of the Society’s Traditional Building & Conservation Skills in Action Exhibition, its ‘Conserving Your Period House’ courses, its online conservation skills and academic registers, as well as other seminars, conferences and study days relating to the conservation and promotion of Ireland’s architecture and decorative arts.

-Olivia Brosnan, Accounts Administrator, Dip.
+Olivia Brosnan, Accounts Manager, Part-Qualified ACCA, Dip.
 Accounting Technician, Cert.
 Business Studies

 Manages the day-to-day accounts of the Irish Georgian Foundation to include working with the Audit and Risk Committee in creating the quarterly management accounts and year-end financial statements along with assisting with the yearly audit.
 Also works with the Governance committee assisting with amongst other things the implementation of the Charity Regulators Governance Code.

 Assists with the day to day operation of the bookshop, including the ordering of stock and dealing with members and customer queries.
 Provides supports for events held in the City Assembly House.

 Elaine Hurley, Membership Events Coordinator, MA Public History and Cultural Heritage, Minor Dip.
 Irish Archaeology, Cert Local History

 Manages all aspects of the IGS’s membership events in Ireland to include working with the Membership Events Committee in devising and implementing membership event programmes, organising and providing support for membership lectures, tours and other activities, coordinating office administration, and providing support for other IGS events and activities.